ipa320/ipa_seminar/ipa_seminar_navigation/README.md

 * Activated Laserscanner plugins for front and rear
 * Activated robot_model plugin

-Move around using joystick
+After initialization of the base (deadman + start) you can move around using the joystick.
+Notice the map getting created step by step.

+When finished go into the scenario folder and save the map by running the following commands

+	roscd seminar_navi_scenario/map
-When finished save the map with rosrun map_server map_saver Analyse created files map.yaml and map.pgm
+	rosrun map_server map_saver

+Analyse created files map.yaml and map.pgm.
-Copy map into scenario folder

 <a href="#top">top</a>
 ### 4. Localizing in the environment